toainn92/MechaCar_Statistical_Analysis/README.md

 ## T-Tests on Suspension Coils

 -Screenshot of the T Test on all lots:

 ![](Resources/Deliverable3_All_Lots.PNG)

 -Screenshot of the T Test on Lot 1:

 ![](Resources/Deliverable3_Lot1.PNG)

 -Screenshot of the T Test on Lot 2:

 ![](Resources/Deliverable3_Lot2.PNG)

 -Screenshot of the T Test on Lot 3:

 ![](Resources/Deliverable3_Lot3.PNG)

+### Summary of T-test results across all manufacturing and for each lot

+- The p-value of all manufacturing lots was 0.06028.
+This p-value is greater than the significance level of 0.05, which means all manufacturing lots are statistically similar.
+- For Lot 1, the p-value is 1, which is greater than the significance level of 0.05.
+As a result, the two means are statistically similar.
+- For Lot 2, the p-value is 0.6072, which is greater than the significance level of 0.05.
+As a result, the two means are statistically similar.
+- For Lot 3, the p-value is 0.04168, which is lower than the significance level of 0.05.
+As a result, the two means are not statistically similar.

+## Study Design: MechaCar vs Competition